History of the Song dynasty: Partisans and factions, reformers and conservatives

 This poem can be interpreted as criticizing the failure of the salt monopoly established by Wang Anshi, embodied in the persona of a hard-working old man who was cruelly denied his means to flavor his food, with the severity of the laws and the only salt available being charged at rates that were too expensive.
 After his confession, Su Shi was found guilty in court, and was summarily exiled to Hubei Province.
 More than thirty of his associates were also given minor punishments for not reporting his slanderous poems to authorities before they were widely circulated to the educated public.

+In the final decade of the Emperor's reign, discontent rippled through the provinces and culminated in the confrontation at Shujing, portending the trials that would soon beset the Imperial government.
+The rebellion of the River Lords lasted less than a year, but its suppression exhausted the treasury and marked the beginning of the dynasty's gradual decline.

 Emperor Shenzong died in 1085, an abrupt death since he was in his mid 30s.
 His successor Emperor Zhezong of Song was only ten years old when he ascended to the throne, so his powerful grandmother served as regent over him.
 She disliked Wang's reforms from the beginning, and sought to appoint more Conservative officials at court who would agree to oppose the Reformists.
 Her greatest political ally was Sima Guang (1019–1086), who was made the next Chancellor.
 Undoing what Wang had implemented, Sima dismissed the New Policies, and forced the same treatment upon Reformers that Wang had earlier meted out to his opponents: dismissal to lower or frontier posts of governance, or even exile.
 However, there was still mounted opposition to Sima Guang, as many had favored some of the New Policies, including the substitution of tax instead of forced labor service to the state.
 Sure enough, when Emperor Zhezong's grandmother died in 1093, Zhezong was quick to sponsor the Reformists like his predecessor Shenzong had done.
 The Conservatives once more were ousted from political dominance at court.
 When Zhezong suddenly died in his twenties, his younger brother Emperor Huizong of Song (r.
 1100–1125) succeeded him, and also supported the Reformers at court.
 Huizong banned the writing of Sima Guang and his lackeys while elevating Wang Anshi to near revered status, having a statue of Wang erected in a Confucian temple alongside a statue of Mencius.
 To further this image of Wang as a great and honorable statesman, printed and painted pictures of him were circulated throughout the country.
 Yet this cycle of revenge and partisanship continued after Zhezong and Huizong, as Reformers and Conservatives continued their infighting.
 Huizong's successor, Emperor Gaozong of Song, abolished once more the New Policies, and favored ministers of the Conservative faction at court.